AdaCore/gnatstudio/docs/users_guide/extending.rst

   Which package is used in the project to store information about this tool, including its switches.
-You should use the default value unless you're using one of the predefined packages.
+You should use the default value unless you are using one of the predefined packages.

   See also :ref:`Defining_project_attributes` for more information on defining your own project attributes.
 Using the XML :file:`package`, :file:`attribute` or :file:`index` attributes of :file:`<tool>` implicitly creates new project attributes as needed.

-  If :command:`ide` is specified, switches can't be set for a specific file, but only at the project level.
+  If :command:`ide` is specified, switches cannot be set for a specific file, but only at the project level.
 Support for file-specific switches currently requires modification of the GPS sources themselves.